tanismith/personal-website/static/projects/mashpi-chocolate-artesanal.md

 During the wireframing, I drew the necessary screens to ensure a good UX before bringing the design to the user interface.

+Through feedbacks, I got a reality check on the redesign.
+I was asked to include a new "ingredients" section within the "Our chocolate" page.
+And I made adjustments by iterating the process.

 ![wireframes image](/uploads/wireframes_mashpi.webp "Wireframes")

+### \
-### Stage 3: Styles selection
+Stage 3: Styles selection

-There wasn´t a style guide or manual.
+There wasn't a brand's style guide.
 The brand needed the styles to remain in harmony with its logo and product packaging.
 It was agreed to use previously used colors and fonts.

 ![fonts image](/uploads/mashpi-ui-style.webp "fonts")

 ### Stage 4: High fidelity UI

+The content of the pages should guide users and help them interact with the product.
+So after receiving all the information about the brand (huge texts, pictures, videos, etc).
+I organized it and take the useful content to make sure should guide users and help them interact with the product. \
+\
+The copies were written concisely to get to the point.
+And **I made sure that shows the same style, tone, voice, and terminology that fits in with the brand**, this builds trust with the user.\
+\
+Home and products page: easy to access

 ![Home and products page image](/uploads/mashpi-ui-home.webp "Home and products page")

-Home and products page
+Product detail page and shopping cart

 ![ Product detail page and shopping cart image](/uploads/mashpi-ui-product.webp " Product detail page and shopping cart")

- Product detail page and shopping cart
+Content pages:

 ![Information pages UI image](/uploads/mashpi-ui-page.webp "Other pages UI - Awards and guarantees page")

-### Stage 5: Evaluation and adjustments

-The client asked to include new photos and a new "ingredients" section within the "Our chocolate" page.
-More color was added to backgrounds with brand illustrations.

 ![Ingredients section and website footer image](/uploads/mashpi-ui-ingredients.webp " Ingredients section and website footer")

+### \
+\
-### Stage 6: Final product
+Stage 6: Final product

 The website was developed in WordPress, a Spanish version for Ecuador, and an English version for the United States.
 Visit: [chocomashpi.com](http://chocomashpi.com)